James Coutts James Coutts

 The shows we worked on included theatre, comedy, spoken word and improv.
 From Anatomy of Pain digging into our health system, matchmaking comedy Opps by Olivia Raine Atwood, absurd farce The Marriage of Alice B Toklas by Gertrude Stein, country music story Midnight in Nashville, and Vacuum Girl - a live TV pilot.
 Musical theatre show Girl Pop! was about the biggest girl group of the noughties reuniting.
 And there was plenty more from improvised Shakespeare, to stories about race, social justice, and love letters to Black women (performed on skates, naturally!).

 I teamed up again with publicist Jessie, who worked her magic securing coverage - especially from influencers and podcasts.
 She also lined up performance opportunities and kept everyone updated on awards and industry events.
-Andy, who’s based in Cyprus and a long-time collaborator, came through with his writing skills, and even got an internationally renowned weekly radio show to see one of our shows - they are now in talks about featuring the story.
+Andy, a long-time collaborator, came through with his writing skills, and even got an internationally renowned weekly radio show to see one of our shows - they are now in talks about featuring the story.

 I focused on networking with journalists, brainstorming creative ways to get our clients press coverage, organising photocalls and crafting some very special (posted!)
 VIP invites.
 We also tapped into our building’s network - working with custom gift makers, printers, photographers and poster distributors.